Asian Water Monitor

 📌 Description

-The Asian water monitor (Varanus salvator) is a large, demanding lizard kept by specialist reptile keepers.
+The Asian water monitor (Varanus salvator) is a very large, powerful monitor for specialist keepers with room-sized enclosure plans.
 Adults usually reach 1.5-2.5 m total length, with exceptional animals larger, and may live 15-20+ years with stable long-term care.

 This species should be planned around its adult needs, not its juvenile size.
 Good care depends on correct enclosure scale, secure hides, measured heat and UVB, clean water, and a diet that matches the species rather than convenient feeder habits.